 - Load your items tightly to avoid shifting.

 If you’re just moving down the street — or even across town — consider getting a smaller (and cheaper) moving truck and making multiple trips.
-This might sound like a pain, but it can cut down on the stress of loading everything at once (and you’ll probably enjoy the nice reprieve that the driving time will give your muscles).
+This might sound like a pain, but it can cut down on potential budget woes and the stress of loading everything at once (and you’ll probably enjoy the nice reprieve that the driving time will give your muscles).